‘Rust’ armorer slams claim she was hungover before on-set shooting

 The fatal shooting took place on Oct.
 21, 2021, when the 42-year-old cinematographer was shot by the gun handled by Baldwin.

-After a lengthy pause in production, which lasted over a year while legal disputes were ongoing, the western finally wrapped filming in May.
+After a lengthy pause in production, which lasted more than a year while legal disputes were ongoing, the western finally wrapped filming in May.

-A month prior, charges against Baldwin were finally dropped, leaving the weight of the prosecution’s focus on Gutierrez-Reed.
+A month before, charges against Baldwin were finally dropped, leaving the weight of the prosecution’s focus on Gutierrez-Reed.